Negative refraction and tiling billiards: Results

 Because neither \cite{bloch} nor \cite{2012} is in the published literature, we include these results and their proofs here, for completeness.
 We also add the regular hexagon tiling, so that we have all three tilings by regular polygons (even though the hexagon tiling is not two-colorable).

-\begin{theorem}[Mascarenhas and Fluegel] Every trajectory is periodic in the equilateral triangle tiling and in the $30^{\circ}$-$60^{\circ}$-$90^{\circ}$ triangle tiling triangle tiling.
+\begin{theorem}[Mascarenhas and Fluegel] Every trajectory is periodic in the equilateral triangle tiling and in the $30^{\circ}$-$60^{\circ}$-$90^{\circ}$ triangle tiling.
 Every trajectory in the square tiling and in the regular hexagon tiling is either periodic or drift-periodic. \end{theorem}

-\begin{proof} Each of these tilings is reflection-symmetric across every line of the tiling.
+\begin{proof} Each of these tilings is reflection-symmetric across every edge of the tiling.
 (Note that there are many tilings of $30^{\circ}$-$60^{\circ}$-$90^{\circ}$ triangles; Mascarenhas and Fluegel chose the one pictured in Figure \ref{regtilings}b.)
-Thus, every trajectory that crosses a given line is also reflection-symmetric across that line.
-In the triangle tilings, a trajectory going from one edge of a triangle to another always crosses an adjacent edge, so under the reflectional symmetry it closes up into a periodic path with the valence of the vertex, which is always $6$ in the equilateral triangle tiling, and is $4$, $6$ or $12$ in the $30^{\circ}$-$60^{\circ}$-$90^{\circ}$ triangle tiling tiling (Figure \ref{regtilings} (a) and (b)).
+Thus, every trajectory that crosses a given edge is also reflection-symmetric across that edge.
+In the triangle tilings, a trajectory going from one edge of a triangle to another always crosses an adjacent edge, so under the reflectional symmetry it closes up into a periodic path with the valence of the vertex between the adjacent edges, which is always $6$ in the equilateral triangle tiling, and is $4$, $6$ or $12$ in the $30^{\circ}$-$60^{\circ}$-$90^{\circ}$ triangle tiling tiling (Figure \ref{regtilings} (a) and (b)).

 In the square tiling, a trajectory that starts on one edge either crosses the adjacent edge or the opposite edge.
 If it crosses the adjacent edge, it circles around the vertex between those edges, so it closes up into a periodic path with the valence of the vertex: $4$.
 If it crosses the opposite edge, it ``zig-zags'' in a drift-periodic path of period 2 (Figure \ref{regtilings} (c)).
 Similarly, in the regular hexagon tiling, a trajectory crosses the adjacent edge, the next-to-adjacent edge, or the opposite edge.
 If it crosses the adjacent edge or next-to-adjacent edge, it closes up into a periodic path of period $6$, and if it crosses the opposite edge, it zig-zags as in the square tiling (Figure \ref{regtilings} (d)). \end{proof}